penelope0318/Amtrak_Train_Delay/_posts/2021-12-21-Introduction.md

 ## Inspiration
+NJ Transit is the largest statewide public transportation system in the United States, operating bus, light rail, and commuter rail across New Jersey.
+Its nation's second-largest commuter rail network has 162 rail stations and serves over 300,000 customers every day.
+The real network connects the state's main business and employment centers and also helps to link the state to adjacent cities like Philadelphia and New York City.

+Despite having been improved in recent years, NJ transit rail services have long been plagued by chronic delay issues.
+For example, in 2018 November and December, only 35% of rail trips arrived within 2mins of the scheduled arrival time, while almost 10% of the trips were delayed more than 10mins, accounting for 44,470 trips.

 - why we want analysis and predict
   - current problems (when & where & why)
   - benefit for riders (services quality) and transportation planner (profit)